Benjamin Boyd: Blackbirding

 The whole matter was raised again in the Legislative Council and Boyd showed no remorse or sense of responsibility.
 Boyd justified himself with reference to the African slave trade and there was much discussion in the colony about the issue to introducing slaves from the Pacific Islands.
 The 'recruiters' were accused of kidnapping, a charge with they denied.
 Rumours about Boyd's recruiting methods prompted the Aborigines’ Protection Society and the Anti-Slavery Association to call on the Colonial Office to hold an inquiry.
 Concerns that the labourers were imported against their will led to an investigation by the Attorney-General, and in December 1847 Governor Sir Charles FitzRoy reported to the Colonial Office that such allegations were unsubstantiated.

 The Islanders remained around Sydney Harbour, begging for transport back to their islands.
 Some of them found alternative work in Sydney and dropped out of the record.
-Most of the others finally embarked on a French ship returning to the islands, although it is unlikely that many of them ever reached their home islands.
+60 Pacific Islanders left Australia via the French ships the Arche d'Alliance, the Lynher and the Statesman returning to the islands, although it is unlikely that many of them ever reached their home islands.
 This fiasco was the first time Pacific Islanders had been imported into Australia as labourers, although some had already reached Sydney as ships' crews.

 Ben Boyd biographer Marion Diamond assessed allegations of slavery at the time, writing that "Despite Lowe's eloquence, [Boyd's] recruitment was not quite a slave trade, though it pointed the way towards the next generation of 'blackbirders'."
 She argues that Boyd "was less racist than his morally outraged accusers," for Boyd saw his employees merely as workers whereas his opponents viewed them as a racial threat.

-Boyd's troubles continued with the loss of two lawsuits for the insurance money on one of his vessels which was wrecked.
-The shareholders in the Royal Bank became dissatisfied and eventually all of the capital was lost and there was a deficiency of £80,000.